intelagense/rwxrob/README.md

-copyrighted and released under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) which means you can duplicate it as is for noncommercial purposes, but cannot change a thing.
+copyrighted and released under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) which means you may duplicate it for noncommercial purposes, but cannot modify it.
+This allows you to create a copy for your own personal reference if you wish (which is required for any knowledge base in the MimWorks Knowledge Network).